 "Administrative Rules of Montana (ARM)" means the regulations, standards, or statements of applicability that implement, interpret, or set law or policy in Montana.

-"Authorized enforcement agent" means the City Public Works Director or any individual or entity designated by the Public Works Director as an authorized enforcement agent.
+"Authorized agent" means the Director or any individual or entity designated by the Director with the authority to inspect or enforce storm water compliance.